antoinet/virtualab/terraform/setup/README.md

 **Note**: these resources do not generate any costs.

 ## Prerequisites
 You need to delegate your lab DNS domain to digitalocean.
-For details, see the [setup instructions](../README.md).
+For details, see the [setup instructions](../../README.md).

 ## Usage
-If this is the first time invoking `terraform`, you need to initialize it:
+If this is the first time invoking `terraform` in this folder, you need to initialize it:
 ```bash
 $ terraform init
 ```